 These projects seek feedback from residents regarding their interactions with government on digital channels, including self-serve website transactions, mobile app navigation, and online chats.
 Understanding digital experience is important, as today’s community members increasingly expect the same level of ease and convenience when interacting with local government as they do with retailers and other private companies.

 For example, the National Library of Medicine (NLM ) collects real-time website user feedback using Qualtrics.
 NLM uses site intercept to ask if content was helpful.
-Real-time, dynamic feedback – including Qualtrics’ Text iQ to analyze open text remarks – goes to content teams that then triage issues.
+Real-time, dynamic feedback – including Qualtrics’ Text iQ to analyse open text remarks – goes to content teams that then triage issues.

 5. Improve service to underserved communities